OHDSI/IcTemporalPatternDiscovery/README.md

 # Acknowledgements
-This package was developed by Tomas Bergvall
+This package was developed by Tomas Bergvall, adapted by Martijn Schuemie.